 Human life is full of ups and downs.
-This simplest guide to Acceptance and Commitment Therapy will show you how to be psychologically flexible, and win the inner battle with your past experiences.
+This simplest guide to Acceptance and Commitment Therapy (ACT) will show you how to be psychologically flexible, and win the inner battle with your past experiences.

-ACT or Acceptance and Commitment Therapy is one such therapy which helps people to enjoy their life fully.
-Here, we have tried to simplify the therapy, to help you understand it.
+Acceptance and Commitment Therapy (ACT) is one such therapy that helps people to fully enjoy life.
+Here, we have tried to simplify the therapy to help you understand it.
 Let us have a look at this value-adding psychotherapy which helps people come out of their distress and lead a meaningful life.

 Key Facts About ACT